postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

     ![Scheduled runs view results v10](https://assets.postman.com/postman-docs/v10/view-scheduled-run-results-2-v10.jpg)

-1. Each column in the graph represents an iteration of your scheduled run.
-Select a column to see test results and the console log for that iteration.
+1. Each column in the graph represents an individual run.
+Select a column to see test results and the console log for that run.
 For more information see [Viewing scheduled collection runs](/docs/running-collections/viewing-scheduled-collection-runs/).

 ## Manually running your scheduled run

+When a scheduled run is triggered manually, it runs in the Postman Cloud.

 1. Select **Collections** in the sidebar and select the collection with the scheduled run you want to run.